Senior scientists

 Stephanie StranskY

-Stephanie is the first official postdoc of the Sidoli lab!
-She joined us in September 2019, and she will work on developing methods to quantify chromatin states.
-She is also our leader in the 3D cell biology, and she is definitely better at soccer than any of us!
+Stephanie is a staff scientist, former first official postdoc of the Sidoli lab!
+She joined us in September 2019, and she works on developing methods to quantify chromatin states.
+She is also our leader in the 3D cell biology.

 Sarah temp.jpg